isomerpages/moe-telokuraupri/index.md

       announcement_items:
         - title: Teachers Day
           date: 26 August 2024
-          announcement: To show your gratitude, consider sending your messages through the link provided link below.
-Your words of appreciation will be the most meaningful gift for them.
+          announcement: Dear Ex-Students, with Teachers' Day approaching, please note that TKPS teachers will be attending a celebratory lunch.
+You can show your appreciation by sending a message through the link below.
+Your words of appreciation will be the best gift for them.
 Thank you for remembering your teachers.
           link_text: CLICK HERE
           link_url: https://onetkps.padlet.org/tkpssci/tkps-teachers-day-2024-n4cuv2o9y3msd2xu
   - infopic: